 During your child's time at Farmor's School they may need help and support for a number of different reasons.
 At Farmor's we have a strong support system which your child can use to help them solve their issues whether they are small or large.
-Their tutor should be the first person they turn to for pastoral issues along with their subject teachers for academic issues.
-If they feel that their tutor or subject teachers are unable to resolve their concerns, they can see the Head of Year, Mr Wood.
+Their tutor should be the first person they turn to for support along with their subject teachers.
+If they feel that their tutor or subject teachers are unable to resolve their concerns, they can see the Head of Year, Mr Hockey.